 Bad news.
 White Truffles cannot be cultivated.

-This is a lot more than I knew about truffles until just a few months ago, when I found myself on a Tartufaia (truffle farm), near Asti, in the region of Piedmont, Italy.
+This is a lot more than I knew about truffles until just a few months ago, when I found myself on a Tartufaia (truffle farm), near Asti, in the region of Piedmont, Italy, where you will also find one of the most beautiful Italian lakes.

 I had never even seen a white truffle before (come to think of it, I’m not sure I’d seen a black one either), and there I was on an actual truffle farm with a truffle hunter, Egidio, his dog, Brill, and Matteo, my guide from Meet Piemonte.
 It was one of those rare life experiences where I could step back and observe, seeing myself in the situation.
 Egidio talked non-stop in Italian, Matteo translated as fast as he could, and Brill ran about rather helter skelter.
 It all seemed a bit dream-like, and I felt a smile that began in my belly spreading across my face.